kristianmandrup/astravel/README.md

 - Works on [ESTree](https://github.com/estree/estree)-compliant ASTs such as the ones produced by [Acorn](https://github.com/marijnh/acorn).
 - Out-of-the-box functions such as source code comments insertion for [Astring](https://github.com/davidbonnet/astring).
 - No dependencies and small footprint.
+- Now also includes a TypeScript example ;)

 ## Installation